The presidential system differs from the parliamentary sy...

 The salient distinction between the two classes of systems is that, in a presidential system, executive power is constitutionally vested in a single individual (i.e., the president) for a limited number of years, whereas, in a parliamentary system, executive power is vested in the legislature (i.e., parliament, which chooses a prime minister)

-Which of the following did not generate political crises in Nigeria?
-The ...
+Which of the following is not a hindrance to political participation? ...